The ODE/IM Correspondence between $C(2)^{(2)}$-type Linear Problems and 2d $\mathcal{N}=1$ SCFT: The ODE/IM correspondence for -type ODEs

 \subsection{WKB period \texorpdfstring{$\bm{Q_6}$}{$Q_6$}}

-Since there is no fifth-order local IoM, we next consider the sixth-order one.
+Since the fifth-order local WKB period vanishes, we next consider the sixth-order one.
 At this stage, the identifications \eqref{eq:dictionary1} and \eqref{eq:dictionary2} are already fixed from the comparison of the second- and fourth-order quantities.
 The sixth-order comparison therefore provides a non-trivial test of whether the same dictionary continues to hold for higher local charges.
-Using the identifications \eqref{eq:dictionary1} and \eqref{eq:dictionary2}, the WKB period $Q_6$ in Eq.\,\eqref{eq:Qloc6} is rewritten as
+Using the identifications \eqref{eq:dictionary1} and \eqref{eq:dictionary2}, the WKB period $Q_6$ in Eq.~\eqref{eq:Qloc6} is rewritten as

-Thus, the same dictionary consistently reproduces the sixth local IoM as well.
+Thus, the sixth local WKB period is proportional to the corresponding local IoM eigenvalue $I_5^{(\mathrm{NS})}$.
 In particular, the agreement at this order is not used to determine any new parameter relation, but rather serves as a genuine higher-order check of the correspondence.
-Therefore, the same identification consistently reproduces the first three non-trivial local IoMs in the NS sector.
-This provides strong evidence for the ODE/IM correspondence between the third-row local WKB periods of the $C (2)^{(2)}$-type ODE and the NS sector local IoMs of the $\mathcal{N} = 1$ super-Virasoro CFT.
+Together, these comparisons consistently reproduce the first three non-trivial local IoM eigenvalues in the NS sector.
+This provides strong evidence for the ODE/IM correspondence between the third-row local WKB periods of the $C (2)^{(2)}$-type ODE and the NS-sector local IoMs of the $\mathcal{N} = 1$ super-Virasoro CFT.